gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 the handshake the Cause-Specific code to add is "Error During Protection Handshake" identifier 0x01.
-If the T-valid timeout occurs during the protection association parameter validation, the extra cause code to use is "Failure in Protection Engines Validation" identifier 0x02.
+If the T-valid timeout occurs during the protection association parameter validation, the extra cause code to use is "Failure in Validation" identifier 0x02.

-## Critical Error from Protection Engine {#eengine}
+## Critical Error from DTLS {#eengine}

-Protection engine MAY inform local SCTP endpoint about errors, in such case it's to be defined in the protection engine specification document.
-When an Error in the protection engine compromises the protection mechanism, the protection engine may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
+DTLS 1.3 MAY inform local SCTP endpoint about errors.
+When an Error in the DTLS 1.3 compromises the protection mechanism, the protection operator may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
 This will cause the Association to be closed by legacy timer-based mechanism.
 Since the